 If you’ve got any energy left after your busy day, drop by the TKTS kiosk in Leicester Square and see if you can get discounted tickets for a West End musical or play.

 For brunch with a breath-taking view, head to Duck and Waffle on the 40th floor of the Heron Tower.
-(If you’re going over the weekend it’s better to reserve in advance to be sure of a table).
+(If you’re going at the weekend, reserve in advance to be sure of a table).

-When you’ve had your fill of waffles and tea, walk over to Leadenhall Market.
-A pretty Victorian covered market tucked away between the City’s skyscrapers.
+When you’ve had your fill of waffles and tea, walk over to Leadenhall Market - a pretty Victorian market hidden between the City’s skyscrapers.

 Pit stop at Borough Market, one of London's oldest and best known food markets, to buy the makings of a picnic.
 Then it's just a 10-minute walk to the Globe theatre, built just a few hundred yards from the original Globe where the Bard himself trod the boards.